muratk3n/thirdwave/en/README.md

 ---

 Always psyched to learn different modes of parallelization.
 Dabbled in a few so far, in-proc threads with in-mem data, multi process with DB, and map/reduce.
-The one I am looking at is new.
+The one I am looking at is new, at least in the close-to-the-metal way of coding it..

 ---